 Yeast is the magic ingredient that makes bread rise into the fluffy texture you’ve become accustomed to.
 However what if you didn’t have any yeast – how would you make bread?

 For your preparedness and ‘survival kitchen’ knowledge, you don’t necessarily need to have yeast to make edible bread.
-Here’s one way to do it, and I’m curious to also get your input:
+Here’s one way to do it:

 2. Begin to mix while adding 1/3 cup of oil (extra virgin olive oil).

-(You can be creative and add pretty much anything to the dough for an enhanced bread – maybe some herbs, nuts, whatever floats your boat)
+(You can be creative and add pretty much anything to the dough for an enhanced bread – maybe some herbs, nuts, etc..)

-4. Grease an oven-proof dish (about 8″ or thereabouts) and flatten the dough into the dish.
+4. Grease an oven-proof pan (about 8″ or thereabouts) and flatten the dough into the pan.
 Then flip the dough which coats the other side.

-5. If you have foil, cover tightly.
-Bake at 375 F for 20 minutes.
+5. Cover tightly with aluminum foil.
+Bake at 375 F for 30 minutes.
 Then check it.
-You might sprinkle some salt (sea-salt) on top at this point 😉 .
+You might sprinkle some sea salt on top at this point for flavor enhancement.
 You might need to continue cooking for another 10 to 20 minutes – just check for a golden top, and it should spring back when touched.

-To make an edible bread without yeast, basically all that we’re doing is adding ingredients to hold flour into a dough so that you can cook it.
+In summary, to make an edible bread without yeast, all that we’re doing here is adding ingredients to hold flour into a dough so that you can cook it.
 Without yeast, the baking powder and salt gives it some rise.
-Any additional ingredients are added for nutrition, texture, taste, and appearance…
+Any additional ingredients are added for nutrition, texture, taste and appearance…

-You might also consider your own yeast starter and a sourdough bread recipe:
+You might also consider your own yeast starter and sourdough bread recipes: